⚠️ Use credit cards responsibly!

 A hard inquiry will affect your credit score in the short term.
 It may cause your number to drop slightly, right after the hard inquiry is done.
 The good news is that it won’t remain like that forever.
 (Phew!)
 By twelve months after the inquiry, your score won’t be affected anymore.

 The more hard inquiries done, the more your credit score will be affected, though.
-That’s why you should reconsider applying for a few credit cards at a time, as this results in multiple hard inquiries done at one time.
-Best is that there shouldn’t be more than 5 hard inquiries in 12 months.
+That’s why you should reconsider applying for a few credit cards at a time, as that results in multiple hard inquiries done at once.
+Best is for there not be more than 5 hard inquiries in 12 months.

 Combining Same Day Credit Inquiries: Who Does and Who Does Not?